top of page

 How Does Sominex Work?

-Promethazine also crosses the blood-brain barrier quite effectively, which contributes to its strong sedative action.
+Promethazine, the active ingredient, also crosses the blood–brain barrier very effectively, and this ability contributes significantly to its strong and prolonged sedative effect.

 How Does Nytol Work?

-Nytol operates similarly but uses a different chemical — diphenhydramine.
-Like promethazine, it blocks histamine receptors, but it also has some anticholinergic properties, which can intensify drowsiness.
+Nytol works in a similar way but uses a different chemical, diphenhydramine.
+Like promethazine, it blocks histamine receptors in the brain, reducing wakefulness and encouraging sleep.
+In addition, it has mild anticholinergic properties, which can further intensify feelings of drowsiness for some people.

 Nytol comes in two main versions: